eins53740/BD-Canary-MCP/docs/API.md

 - `bypass_cache` (boolean, optional): Skip cache and fetch fresh data (default: false)
 - `search_path` (string, optional): Namespace prefix passed to Canary `browseTags`.
 Defaults to the `CANARY_TAG_SEARCH_ROOT` environment variable.

+**Fallbacks**: When the requested window has no samples, the tool automatically returns the latest known values (configurable via `CANARY_LAST_VALUE_LOOKBACK_HOURS`) and marks the response with `"source": "last_known"`.
+Tags are auto-resolved to their fully qualified paths, which are exposed via `resolved_tag_names`.
 **Returns:**
 ```json
 {